 Like it or not, the word "selfie" has become part of our lexicon.
 In 2013, dictionary publisher Oxford University Press named it the "Word of the Year."
 For the uninitiated, a selfie is a self-portrait photo often taken with a smartphone or other digital camera.
 The explosion of social media and camera phones has permitted anyone to share their self-portraits with the world.

 Some teens, already prone to oversharing, take many selfies daily.
 When teens find themselves in intimate relationships, they may also engage in sexting.
 Sexting involves sending explicit images and/or messages via text message.
 This could be a nude or partially nude selfie that someone sends to their partner.

 With so many photos flying around, young people may not consider the potential for criminal liability.
 Yet selfies involving underage nudity or sexual situations may violate child pornography laws.

-Read on to learn more about child pornography and selfies and where laws are drawing the line between harmless fun among children and criminal conduct.
+Read on to learn more about child pornography and selfies.
+Can states draw a line between harmless attention-seeking behavior and criminal conduct?

 Definitions of Child Pornography

 Technology moves much faster than the law.
 That means crimes committed via social media and internet-capable devices may sometimes evade prosecution.

 Under federal law, child pornography involves any visual depiction of sexually explicit conduct involving a minor.
 This is also the standard that would apply to selfies.
 State law definitions are similar.
 A minor is a person who has not reached the age of majority.
 In most states, this is a person under 18 years old.